dernDren161/root-explore/README.md

-#Exploring the ROOT programming framework
+##Exploring the ROOT programming framework

+Running ROOT on the local machine:
+- After downloading the binary file
+- run the `thisroot.sh` script as
+-
+      -> source /mydirectories/bin/thisroot.sh
+      -> root

 ## Key Learnings